Condensate Formation in a Chiral Lattice Gas: Ground states without number conservation

 This expression can also be written as $\omega_i=\varepsilon_i-\mu(c_{A,i}-c_{B,i})$, with the average energy per lattice site

 and the concentrations

 specific for a tiling of type $i$.

 For the system with the L-shape FLS, the coefficients characterising the four tiling patterns (``pure A'', ``pure B'', ``cage'' and ``fibre'') are given in Tab.~\ref{tab:co_ex}.
-They yield the following linear functions for the grand potential per site in the different phases:
+They yield the following linear functions for the grand potential per site in the different phases: \numparts

-We choose $J$ as an energy scale, which leaves us to explore the phase behaviour as a function of the two scaled parameters $\mu/J$ and $K/J$.
+\endnumparts We choose $J$ as an energy scale, which leaves us to explore the phase behaviour as a function of the two scaled parameters $\mu/J$ and $K/J$.
 The values of $\omega_i$ for the four different phases may intersect, as shown in Fig.~\ref{fig:ground_states}b.
 The minimum of the grand potential over these four possibilities then yields the ground state for any given values of these parameters, leading to the phase diagram of Fig.~\ref{fig:ground_states}a.

 For small $K$ or large positive or negative $\mu$, the pure phases are always preferred.
 Increasing $K$ at fixed $\mu$ ultimately leads to the fibre phase.
 The cage phase is obtained for intermediary values of $K$ and sufficiently small $\mu$.
 The phase diagram has two triple points: One at $(K=6J,\mu=0)$ and one at $(K=12J,\mu=4J/3)$.
+The contact lines between any two phases in the phase diagram indicate singular values of $K$ and $\mu$ where two phases could, in principle, coexist in bulk.
+However, in a finite system supplied by a particle reservoir, the typically non-zero interfacial energy (see Sec.~\ref{sec:interface}) favours the existence of only a single phase.
 The coexistence lines for pure B and cage and for cage and fibre are parallel, such that there is never any direct transition from pure B to fibre.

 Our analysis of the L-shape FLS shows how chirality present at the microscopic scale can be reflected on a larger scale.
 When the parameter $K$ is small, the phases pure A or pure B ensuing as ground states are mirror symmetric.
 When $K$ is sufficiently large to enter the cage or fibre phase, this symmetry is broken and the respective tiling patterns inherit the chirality of the FLS.
 As shown in Fig.~\ref{fig:chiral}, the cage and fibre patterns produced by the L- and J-shape FLSs cannot be mapped to one another by rotation, hence they have different chirality.
 We observe that while the cage pattern preserves the 4-fold rotational symmetry of the square lattice, the symmetry gets reduced to only 2-fold for the fibre pattern.
 Hence, there are two distinct fibre patterns, rotated to each other by $90^\circ$, there are two degenerate ground states for the parameters corresponding to the fibre phase, which have the same grand potential.
 A further degeneracy of the ground states is the translational offset of the tiling, for which there are $n_i$ possibilities.